 Q. What does the B.C.
 One Card service include?

 A. It allows you to check out materials and use services determined by each individual public library.
 Check with each library for a list of what it provides.
 B.C.
 One Card members must also abide by the usage policies set by each library.

 Q. When do I have to return the materials?

 A. The library you borrow the materials from will let you know when they are due back.

 Q. Where do I pay fines and fees?

-A. Fines and charges on materials are payable to the library you borrowed them from.
-Libraries are unable to take payment or charges that accumulate on items borrowed from other libraries.
+A. Fines on materials are payable to the library you borrowed them from.
+Libraries are unable to take payment for charges from other libraries.